 History of the Pall Mall Clubhouse

-A grand, state-of-the-art clubhouse was considered desirable to reflect the Club’s burgeoning reputation and fashionable architects Charles Mewès and Arthur Davis were commissioned to carry out the project.
-They had already been lauded for the recently constructed Ritz hotels in Paris and London, and the interiors of some of the great ocean-going liners of the day.
+With the granting of the ‘Royal’ prefix by His Majesty King Edward VII that year too, a grand, new, ‘state-of-the-art’ clubhouse was considered desirable to reflect the Club’s already established reputation as the ‘Parliament of Motoring’.
+The Club commissioned fashionable Edwardian architects Charles Mewès and Arthur Davis (along with E. Keynes Purchase) to carry out the project; they had already been highly lauded for the recently built Ritz hotels in Paris and London, and for the interiors of many of the great ocean-going liners of the day.

-An eclectic mix of Classical, French, and English architectural styles characterised the new Pall Mall clubhouse, with painstaking detail being lavished on every area, seen and unseen.
-After three extraordinary years of construction, it finally opened in March 1911 at what was then considered the huge sum of £330,000.
-A ‘mini-palace of opulence and Edwardian hedonism’ was one exuberant description.
-From the start, its sporting and recreational facilities, especially the swimming pool and Turkish Baths, were especially admired.
+An eclectic mix of Classical, French, and English architectural styles was to characterise the clubhouse in Pall Mall, which occupies a site of nearly one acre.
+Painstaking detail was lavished on every area, seen and unseen.
+After three particularly challenging years of construction (1908-10), Club members finally moved into the new clubhouse in March 1911.
+It had cost, for what was considered then, the huge sum of £330,000 (£250,000 on the building itself and £80,000 on its interiors).
+A ‘mini-palace of opulence and Edwardian hedonism’ was one exuberant description at the time.
+From the start, its sporting and recreational facilities, including the Graeco-Roman swimming pool and Turkish Baths, were especially admired.